jsdelivrbot/My-Favorite-Movies/README.md

 A RESTful web-app for managing favorite movies.
 A user can search for movies, add those to a preference list with personal comments and ratings.

-This is a demo app of React-Redux front-end framework with NodeJS as backend, transacting to THE MOVIE DB and YouTube using the REST APIs.
+This is a demo app of ES6, React-Redux front-end framework with NodeJS/Express as backend, transacting to THE MOVIE DB and YouTube using the REST APIs.

 Usage Instructions:
 - download the source codes